bradwilder/style-guide/README.md

 cd ../..
 ```

-4. Repeat step 9 from the Installing section on the web server
+4. On the web server, repeat step 9 from the Installing section

-5. Run the command launch BrowserSync:
+5. Run this command to launch BrowserSync:
 ```
 gulp previewDist
 ```